jlisher/php-56-phalcon-2-dev/README.md

 - PHP-FPM
 - Xdebug `v2.5.5`

+## Purpose

+The purpose of this project is to provide developers a quick and easy to setup development environment, to allow them to debug and upgrade legacy Phalcon v2 applications.

 ## Prerequisites

 You will need a container runtime to use the image.
 The easiest way to get start is simply [Docker](https://docker.com).